 Currently, UW-Green Bay is not accepting new Health Information Management and Technology students due to enrollment limits.
 UW-Parkside is accepting applications from all students, including those interested in a CAHIIM-accredited HIM track.
 Please speak with an enrollment adviser at 1-877-UW-LEARN (895-3276) for more information.

-To begin, you must choose a home campus from one of three partnering campuses: UW-Green Bay, UW-Parkside, or UW-Stevens Point.
+To begin, you must choose a home campus from one of four partner campuses: UW-Green Bay, UW-La Crosse, UW-Parkside, or UW-Stevens Point.
 (UW-Green Bay is not an eligible home campus for students who live in Hawaii, Kentucky, Tennessee, or Maryland.
 For more information, see the UW-Green Bay page on distance learning outside Wisconsin.)

 The University of Wisconsin-Green Bay Bachelor of Science in Health Information Management and Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Accreditation by CAHIIM is your assurance that our program meets the rigorous academic quality and competency standards established by the American Health Information Management Association (AHIMA) and CAHIIM.
 Completing a CAHIIM-accredited program qualifies you to sit for industry credentialing exams such as the Registered Health Information Administrator (RHIA) offered by AHIMA.